 Bob reviewed the list of other well-being services his VA covered.
 He signed up for a tai chi class, because he had read in the Veteran handout, “An Introduction to Tai Chi and Qi Gong for Whole Health,” that tai chi could help balance and leg strength.
 Since his most important goal was to be able to walk his granddaughter down the aisle and dance at her upcoming wedding, tai chi seemed like a good fit.

 Bob was also pleased to learn that acupuncture was covered by the VA for treatment of chronic pain.
 His site offered Battlefield Acupuncture (BFA) sessions, so he signed up.
-(For more information, refer to the BFA field guide. must have VA access)

 Bob was given the option of working with a Whole Health Partner (a fellow Veteran trained in guiding peers through personal health planning) or a Whole Health Coach to help him along with creating and implementing his PHP.
 He started to meet with a Coach every few weeks.

 BOB’S EXPERIENCE: WHOLE HEALTH CLINICAL CARE AND TRANSDISCIPLINARY TEAMS

 One of the remarkable things about a Whole Health System is that it helps a person implement a PHP.
 No one provider was expected to be totally responsible for Bob’s Whole Health; everyone on the team shared responsibility.
 Because Bob worked with a Whole Health Coach and clearly outlined his goals, it was easier for his clinicians to support him without having to invest a significant amount of additional time.